Mahmoud-ma2103840/client-server-sockets/README.md

 # Java File Operations Client-Server Application

 ## Overview
-This Java application demonstrates file operations over a network using socket programming.
+This Java application demonstrates file operations over a network using socket programming and multi-threading.
 It includes a server that manages services and coordinates file operations, alongside a client that performs requests and handles responses.

 ## Features
 - Network communication using Java sockets.